Enziferum/robot2D/README.md

   cd robot2D
   python scripts/build_engine.py
 ```
- - Your output will be 'output' folder
+ - Your output will be inside `output` folder.